-In between aviation’s current and future state lies another promising path that includes system electrification and hybrid-electric propulsion.
-And at Collins Aerospace, an RTX business, experts are squarely focused on leveraging these technologies to create a more efficient, more sustainable future for aviation.
+In between aviation's current and future state lies a promising path that includes system electrification and hybrid-electric propulsion.
+At Collins Aerospace, an RTX business, experts are squarely focused on leveraging these technologies to create a more efficient, more sustainable future for aviation.

 Hybrid-electric propulsion systems, which combine fuel-burning engines with electric motors and batteries, have the potential to reduce aviation’s environmental impact.
 These systems can significantly improve aircraft fuel efficiency and lower carbon dioxide emissions, while also reducing noise and operating costs.